Leg spin: Technique

 A leg break is bowled by holding the cricket ball in the palm of the hand with the seam running across under all the fingers.
 As the ball is released, the wrist is rotated to the left and the ball flicked by the ring finger, giving the ball an anti-clockwise spin as seen from behind.

 To grip the ball for a leg-spinning delivery, the ball is placed into the palm with the seam parallel to the palm.
 The first two fingers then spread and grip the ball, and the third and fourth fingers close together and rest against the side of the ball.
 The first bend of the third finger should grasp the seam.
 The thumb resting against the side is up to the bowler but should impart no pressure.
 When the ball is bowled, the third finger will apply most of the spin.
 The wrist is cocked as it comes down by the hip, and the wrist moves sharply from right to left as the ball is released, adding more spin.
 The ball is tossed up to provide flight.
-The batsman will see the hand with the palm facing towards them when the ball is released.
+The batter will see the hand with the palm facing towards them when the ball is released.